sptrakesh/mongo-service/README.md

   * `void populate( const <Class/Struct Type>& model, boost::json::object& object )` to add non-visitable fields to the JSON object.
   * `void populate( const <Class/Struct Type>& model, simdjson::ondemand::object& object )` to populate non-visitable fields from the JSON object.

+#### Validation
+JSON input mostly comes via HTTP from untrusted sources.
+Consequently, there is a need for validating the JSON input.
+Basic support for input validation is provided via a `validate` function.

-A `validate( const char*, M& )` function is also defined.
+A `validate( const char*, M& )` function is defined.
 This is to for validating the JSON input being parsed.
 A default specialisation is provided for `std::string` fields.
-This rejects strings with more than `30%` special characters.
+This rejects strings with more than `40%` (configurable) special characters.
 Users are advised to implement specific implementations specific to their domain requirements.
-Users may also set an environment variable (`SPT_JSON_PARSE_VALIDATION_IGNORE`) with a comma or space separated list of field names that should be ignored by the validator.
+Users may also use environment variables to influence the default implementation.
+* `JSON_PARSE_VALIDATION_IGNORE` - Environment variable that expects a comma or space separated list of field names that should be ignored by the validator.
+Default values are `password, version`.
+Example:
+  `export SPT_JSON_PARSE_VALIDATION_IGNORE='password, file, version, firmware, identifier'`
+* `SPT_JSON_PARSE_VALIDATION_RATIO` - Environment variable (`double`) that sets the maximum allowed ratio of special characters in the input string.
+Default is `0.4`.
+Example: `export SPT_JSON_PARSE_VALIDATION_RATIO='0.35'`

 ## Testing
 Integration tests for the service will be developed in a few different languages